rebeccagoldberg/rebeccagoldberg.github.io/index.md

     title: Get In Touch
     background_style: bg-info text-white
     text: >-
       Ready to start your next project with me?
-Send me a message through this form.
+Send me a message!
-    text2:  >-
-      You can also give me a call or send me an email and I will get back to you as soon as possible!
     actions:
     - title: +1 (908) 451 9410
       icon: fa-phone